arjuna302005/FILE-MANAGEMENT-TOOL/README.md

 Allows multiple entries using a while(ch == 'y') loop.

-Prompts user if they want to continue entering more employees.
+Prompts user if they want to continue entering more book.